 Walking and cycling routes are great around here and will give you a peaceful respite from the hustle and bustle of busier towns and cities of Belgium.

-Middelkerke / Westende
+7. Middelkerke / Westende beach

 The two seaside towns of Middelkerke and Westende can be found somewhere in the middle of the Belgian coast.
 Westende is a borough that is split in two – Westende-bad (the beach) and Westende-dorp (the town).
 Westende is connected to Middelkerke by six miles of sandy beach.
 They are generally considered family-oriented coastal destinations because of all the beach activities, mini-golf, and play areas for children.